mmaul8/Bulk-Paper-Downloader/README.md

 # Bulk Paper Downloader

-This app help you to bulk download papers/journals you need
+This app help you to bulk download papers/journals you need.
+New update you can write your journal link list in `data.txt` file it was support for some journal/ publisher.
+Supported publisher:
+> ieeexplore, sciencedirect & springer

 ## How To Use?

 Make sure you have list of your journal/paper then put the list on list.txt file.
 The `list.txt` must available with `exe` file in same directory.
 You can run this app by clicking the exe file as usual.
+Simple way you can follow this instruction

+1. Set your journal link in `data.txt`
+2. Run `doi.exe` it will scrape DOI list from your journal link in `data.txt`
+3. Make sure everything are good for the next step
+4. Run `mm.exe` to download every journal you wrote in `list.txt`

 ## Hash Value Checker